 Brianna was diagnosed with mental illness in her early teens.
-It was brought to our attention, when Brianna told us that her fiends father had been abusing her.
+It was brought to our attention, when Brianna told us that her friends father had been abusing her.
 This had been going on for about 3 years.
 Our first reaction was obvious rage.
-We wanted to destroy the person who had taken our daughters youth, innocence and left her and other family members with unhealable scars, that bore deep into their souls.
+We wanted to destroy the person who had taken our daughter’s youth, and innocence and left her and other family members with unhealable scars that bore deep into their souls.

 The abuse led to depression, which led to being hospitalized (on numerous occasions), which led to her drug and alcohol addiction.
-For 15 yrs, she tried so hard to numb the horror of what she had experienced as a child, and for 15 yrs, she tried to cope with life, sobriety eluded her.
+For 15 yrs, she tried so hard to numb the horror of domestic violence that she had experienced as a child, and for 15 yrs, she tried to cope with life, sobriety eluded her.
 She continued in and out of relationships that were domestically violent.

 BBMS Happy Children Fundraiser and Recipients

 The first recipient of BBMS Happy Children Memorial Fund Scholarship had known Brianna and was very grateful to receive help in her name.
 Dalynn Oliver completed treatment on December 25, 2018 We provided toys donated by Leona Valley Sertoma for her two children, diapers, and food from Code 7 Ministries.
 Sorry, we were unable to get a picture of our first family.